- August 4, 2020

 - Category: Uncategorized

 There are, however, a few rules to keep in mind when it comes to preparing your metal scrap for recycling.
 The most general rule is that at least 50 percent of the product needs to be metal–even if that metal is surrounded by plastic or another type of material.
 Do you have products with only a small amount of metal that can be easily removed?
 Then separate that metal and it can be added to your scrap.
+Potentially if scrap metal is to be recycled into material for manufacture, then it might be beneficial to seek out some metal treatment in Wisconsin or a metal hardening center in your local area before using it for a heavy-duty project.

 Keep in mind; most recyclers will require you to bring identification with you when you go to recycle your metal.
 This is to help prevent people from stealing other people’s metal, such as road signs or metal barriers, and trying to sell it as scrap.